ASCHEET/Pewlett-Hackard-Analysis/README.md

 ## Deliverable Three: High-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 To determine the overall impact of the retirees as a portion of the company workforce, it was necessary to compare the company now to what the company will be without the retirees.
 A SQL query was used to calculate the number of current employees and sorted by department.
 Figure 9 shows the query code and the output per department of total employees.
 ### ![Figure 9 - total_current_emp_q_and_output](https://github.com/ASCHEET/Pewlett-Hackard-Analysis/blob/main/Data/total_current_emp_q_and_output.png?raw=true)
 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-Then a query of retirees per department was used to show how many per department are leaving in Figure 10.
-The birth date of January 1, 1952 to December 31, 1955 was used to determine the count of the current employees the were born in that date range.
+It is unknown the level of qualifications for backfilling each retiree, but query of retirees per department was used to show how many per department are due to be leaving in Figure 10.
+The birth date of January 1, 1952 to December 31, 1955 was used to determine the count of the current employees per department the were born in that date range.
 ### ![Figure 10 - retiring_current_emp_q_and_output](https://github.com/ASCHEET/Pewlett-Hackard-Analysis/blob/main/Data/retiring_current_emp_q_and_output.png?raw=true)
 ### Microsoft excel was used to determine the percentage of retirees as the current workforce.
 Estimates show that 30% of each department is going to be retiring.
-This is opportunity for very quick promotions but if a continuity plan is not implemented it could devastate the future workflow.
+This is opportunity for very quick promotions but if a continuity plan is not implemented and non-qualified individuals are promoted, it could devastate the future workflow.
 ### ![Figure 11 - excel_workforce](https://github.com/ASCHEET/Pewlett-Hackard-Analysis/blob/main/Data/workforce.png?raw=true)